manudelu/ws_uspace_control_room/README.md

     * Ensure your drone has a companion onboard computer that publishes/receives MQTT messages (see `src/mqtt_bridge/mqtt_bridge/mqtt_ros_bridge.py`).
     * Start the Control Room as above.
     * You can plan missions in QGroundControl.
-    * Upload mission, but do NOT start it from QGroundControl.
+    * Upload the mission, but do NOT start it from QGroundControl.
     * Once uploaded, mission waypoints are intercepted by ROS2 (via MAVLink), processed, and republished over dedicated MQTT channels.
     * The Control Room then:
         * Dispatches the mission to the real UAV